Only to be triggered by explicit /parallel-task-spark commands.

 29%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This description is extremely minimal and fails to communicate what the skill actually does.
-While the explicit slash command trigger makes it distinctive and unlikely to conflict with other skills, the complete absence of capability descriptions, use cases, or natural language keywords means Claude cannot intelligently select this skill based on user intent.
+While the explicit slash command trigger makes it distinctive and unlikely to conflict with other skills, the complete absence of capability descriptions, use cases, or natural language trigger terms means Claude cannot intelligently select this skill based on user intent.
 It functions purely as a command-gated skill with no discoverability.

 Suggestions